 Should the final report be deemed to be inadequate or of low quality, the Commission reserves the right to request additional information within 60 days of reception of the final report, and, if necessary, to suspend the final payment until the requested information is provided.

-In addition to these requirements, other documents that might be indicated in the text of the call for proposals must also be provided.
+In addition to these requirements, other documents that might be indicated in the text of the call for proposals must also be provided (i.e. annual reports for Progress calls).

 10 PUBLICITY